w3f/General-Grants-Program/grants/speculative/hard_chain.md

 ## Project Description
 * The whole solution is to create a decentralized incentive community for KOL or star.
 * The project will deliver a smart device can sync data in substrate and interact with blockchain.
-* There are two kinds of parachains, both star chain for smart contract algorithm and DID chain for decentralized ID.
+* There are two kinds of Parachains, both star chain for smart contract algorithm and DID chain for decentralized ID.
 * The Dapp run on both Android and IoS.
-* The parachain wallet can show token and DID, transfer token.
+* The Parachain wallet can show token and DID, transfer token.

 ## Team members
 * Jun: full time researcher and developer
 * Yongpeng: for backenk server
 * Xuewen: for smart device
-* Zhixin: for parachain wallet
+* Zhixin: for Parachain wallet

 ## Team Website
 * https://hardchain-lab.github.io